-What are the traditional roles of a man and women?
+What are the traditional roles of a man and woman?
 And why they are relevant?
-In a world of narcissist, nihilism, pleasure, many are tempted to believe that this is all life has to offer.
+In a world of narcissism, nihilism, and pleasure, many are tempted to believe that this is all life has to offer.
 That’s until they decide to take responsibility.
-They stop being all talk, and convert their potential to actuality.
+They stop being all talk and convert their potential to actuality.

 Along that path comes a point.
 What to do?

-We have already covered needs.
+We have already covered your needs.
 One of two types of responsibility a human should adopt.

-This post will provide a guide to need to do i.e. duties.
-Duties are traditional synonym for responsibility.
+This post will provide a guide to needs to do i.e. duties.
+Duties are a traditional synonym for responsibility.

 Why we should look at traditional roles?